advocations/skype/Skype/Trusted-Application-API/samples/QuickStartSamples/README.md

 Use the [quick registration tool](https://aka.ms/skypeappregistration) for registering Skype for Business Trusted Applications in Azure and Skype for Business Online, that eliminates the need to register an Application manually in Azure portal.

-You can also manually register your application in Azure Portal, where you will get a Client ID and set an App ID URI.
+>NOTE: You can optionally manually register your application in Azure Portal, where you will get a Client ID and set an App ID URI.
 Refer to [Registration in Azure Active Directory](https://github.com/OfficeDev/skype-docs/blob/master/Skype/Trusted-Application-API/docs/RegistrationInAzureActiveDirectory.md) for details.

 **2. Register trusted application endpoints**